 (Sarasota, FL – March 20, 2018) The first Biomet M2a metal on metal hip replacement trial in the United States is set for September 2018 in Ft.
 Lauderdale, Florida.
 It is a significant legal challenge to Biomet Orthopedics since the company has not yet faced a single trial over their M2a-38 and M2a-Magnum hips.

-The injured patients represented by Maglio Christopher & Toale, P.A. suffered from severe pseudotumors as well as tissue and muscle death from their Biomet M2a hip implants.
-Surgeons for all 3 victims had to remove the defective Biomet M2a hip replacements, surgically cut out the pseudotumors, and dead tissue, and then put in a different type of hip implant.
+The injured patients represented by mctlaw suffered from severe pseudotumors as well as tissue and muscle death from their Biomet M2a hip implants.
+Surgeons for all 3 victims had to remove the defective Biomet M2a hip replacements, surgically cut out the pseudotumors from the hip implants, and remove dead tissue.
+Then they put in a different type of hip implant.

 In addition to the Ft.
-Lauderdale lawsuit, Maglio Christopher & Toale, P.A. has filed complaints and is preparing for multiple trials against Biomet in state courts around the country.
+Lauderdale lawsuit, mctlaw has filed complaints and is preparing for multiple trials against Biomet in state courts around the country.

 US Patients Not Adequately Warned of Dangers